sammadox/multiplayer-wordle/README.md

 # How to play

-Use this [link] (multiplayer-wordle-game.onrender.com) to enter the game.
+Use this [link](multiplayer-wordle-game.onrender.com) to enter the game.
 Fill your username and click on Create Room.

 Share the room code and the game link with your friend.